Fornication/Arkays-Commandment/README.md

 #### After you configure the Skyrim Unbound MCM and you're finished customizing your character, select `Stay Here`.
 Do not select any of the other options.

+Wait for AVA to prompt you to assign stats with a message box, and assign your attributes.
+Use the power called "Reflect" in your magic menu to choose a background and starting skill bonus.
+When you're done, hit `Enter` to begin the game.

 #### If you chose to use survival mods

 ### Sunhelm (Do This after character creation and you have spawned into the world.)